ivanbo97/VibeScanner/README.md

  <gpx
   version="1.1"
   creator="Anonymous"

+ ***Intermediate writing :*** When the size of the ArrayList<Trackpoint> trackpoints reaches 4, we should transfer the data from RAM to file and free the memory allocated for those objects.
+During the intemediate write new trkpt elements with additional information are added to trkseg element.

+ ***Final writing (void finalWriteGPX(BufferedWriter gpxFileStream)):*** Final writing is about closing the elements which have been initialized by the primary writing.

 *!!!Expect soon update with description of the classes related to parsing gpx files, track drawing in OpenStreetMaps and uploading files to a server!!!*